hgb2/PSAS-Capstone/documents/Design.md

 File Name:          wrapper.rs
 Purpose:            define a Rust-based front end for JSBSim
 Components:
--wrapper_init()     instantiate and initialize a JSBSim Flight Dynamics Model -send_to_jsbsim()   update FDM with data from the controller interface -get_from_jsbsim()  iterate the flight dynamics model by one step
+wrapper_init()     instantiate and initialize a JSBSim Flight Dynamics Model send_to_jsbsim()   update FDM with data from the controller interface get_from_jsbsim()  iterate the flight dynamics model by one step
-                    provide property to allow scripts to end the simulation update the sensor interface with gyro data from jsbsim -wrapper_close()    close the FDM and reset fdm to null (not implemented) -extern block       provide rust-based front end for the c abi defined in wrapper.h & wrapper.cpp
+                    provide property to allow scripts to end the simulation update the sensor interface with gyro data from jsbsim wrapper_close()    close the FDM and reset fdm to null (not implemented) extern block       provide rust-based front end for the c abi defined in wrapper.h & wrapper.cpp

 Function:           wrapper_init